tenko/feapy/README.rst

 Introduction
 ============

-Simple linear static analysis of 3D frames and trusses.
+Simple linear static and modal analysis of 3D frames and trusses.

 feapy reads input files in a subset of the Calculix/Abaqus format and create results